How to Support Someone Who's Just Come Out as Bisexual

 In the next section, we will address these myths to help clarify the truth and provide a more informed perspective.

 “It took years of living under a mislabel to finally embrace my true self.
 It wasn’t a walk in the park.
-I faced mockery, teasing, and hurtful comments from those who misunderstood or dismissed his identity.
+I faced mockery, teasing, and hurtful comments from those who misunderstood or dismissed my identity.
 But being in the closet was incredibly harmful to my mental health.
 It felt like I was locked in chains.
 It’s such a good feeling to be out and living my truth.”

 Steve Spencer